Oita/Beppu with Kids: Best Things to Do as a Family (2025)

 • Luca & Nico’s Challenge: Find the old stone walls, how do you think the castle used to look?

-FAQs About Visiting Oita with Kids
+FAQs About Visiting Oita/Beppu with Kids

 Planning a family trip to Japan’s hot spring capital?
 Here are answers to the most common questions parents ask when exploring Oita with children, from stroller access to seasonal highlights and top attractions.